The BEST Pasta e Fagioli Soup! And yes, it’s even better than Olive Garden’s!

 - 1 (15 oz) can dark red kidney beans, drained and rinsed

 - 1 (15 oz) can great northern beans, drained and rinsed

 *If you don't plan on eating all of the soup right away I recommend adding the pasta to individual servings.
-Then whatever is left over you can add the pasta to that the next day.
-Otherwise the pasta get's really soggy and soup doesn't have enough liquid.
+Otherwise pasta gets soggy and absorbs too much broth.